trampitax/PsVitaThemeBuilder/README.md

 All other information is totally optional.
 Colors are predefined but you can change them though.

+<a name="Installing"><a/>
+## Installing a Theme
+  [Custom Themes Manager](http://redsquirrel87.altervista.org/doku.php/custom-themes-manager) is an application for your PSVita.
+It will help you downloading, installing, unistalling, etc. your custom themes.
+All of their themes are uploaded to a [free online repository](https://psv.altervista.org), I encourage you to upload your themes there.

+  For moving your theme from your computer to your PsVita use [PSVita DB Theme Installer](http://redsquirrel87.altervista.org/doku.php/psvita-db-theme-installer).
+It's a free java application available for Windows, Linux and Mac OS Systems.
+Of course there are other ways to install your theme manually, but using this tool is quite easy.

 <a name="External"><a/>
 ## External Tool
 As you probably know, PsVita Themes can include music and I of course took that into account.